 - a.
 Thermal efficiency (Et) is a minimum requirement, while standby loss is a maximum requirement.
 In the standby loss equation, V is the rated volume in gallons and Q is the nameplate input rate in Btu/h.
 Vm is the measured volume in the tank in gallons.
 Standby loss for electric water heaters is in terms of %/h and denoted by the term "S," and standby loss for gas and oil water heaters is in terms of Btu/h and denoted by the term "SL" Draw pattern (DP) refers to the water draw profile in the Uniform Energy Factor (UEF) test.
 UEF and Energy Factor (EF) are minimum requirements.
 In the UEF standard equations, Vr refers to the rated volume in gallons. - b.
 Chapter 6 contains a complete specification, including the year version, of the referenced test procedure. - c.
 A tabletop water heater is a storage water heater that is enclosed in a rectangular cabinet with a flat top surface not more than three feet (0.91 m) in height and has a ratio of input capacity (Btu/h) to tank volume (gal) < 4000. - d.
 Water heaters or gas pool heaters in this category are regulated as consumer products by the USDOE as defined in 10 CFR 430. - e.
 Storage water heaters have a ratio of input capacity (Btu/h) to tank volume (gal)<4000. - f.
 Efficiency requirements for electric storage water heaters ≤ 12 kW apply to both electric resistance and heat pump water heaters.
-There are no minimum efficiency requirements for electric heat pump water heaters greater than 12kW or for gas heat pump water heaters. - g.
+There are no minimum efficiency requirements for electric heat pump water heaters greater than 12kW or for gas heat pump water heaters. - a.
 A grid-enabled water heater is an electric resistance water heater that meets all of the following: - 1.
 Has a rated storage tank volume of more than 75 gallons (284 L). - 2.
 Is manufactured on or after April 16, 2015. - 3.
 Is equipped at the point of manufacture with an activation lock. - 4.
 Bears a permanent label applied by the manufacturer that complies with all of the following: - 4.1 Is made of material not adversely affected by water. - 4.2 Is attached by means of non-water soluble adhesive - 4.3 Advises purchasers and end-users of the intended and appropriate use of the product with the following notice printed in 16.5 point Arial Narrow Bold font: "IMPORTANT INFORMATION: This water heater is intended only for use as a part of an electric thermal storage or demand response program.
 It will not provide adequate hot water unless enrolled in such a program and activated by your utility company or another program operator.
 Confirm the availability of a program in your local area before purchasing or installing this product." - h.
 Instantaneous water heaters and hot water supply boilers have an input capacity (Btu/h) divided by storage volume (gal) ≥ 4000 Btu/h-gal. - i.
-Electric instantaneous water heaters with input capacity >12 kW and ≤58.6 kW that have either (1) a storage volume >2 gal(7.6L); or (2) is designed to provide outlet hot water at temperatures greater than 180°F(82°C); or (3) uses three-phase power has no efficiency standard. - j.
-Gas storage water heaters with input capacity >75,000 Btu/h (21.98 kW) and ≤105,000 Btu/h k.
-Refer to Section C404.2.1 for additional requirements for gas storage and instantaneous water heaters and gas hot-water supply boilers.l.
-Oil storage water heaters with input capacity>105,000 Btu/h (30.77 kW) and ≤140,000 Btu/h (41.03 kW) must comply with the requirements for the >140,000 Btu/h (41.03 kW) if the water heater either (1) has a storage volume > 120 gal(454L); (2) is designed to provide outlet hot water at temperatures greater than 180°F (82°C); or (3) uses three-phase power.
+Electric instantaneous water heaters with input capacity >12 kW and ≤58.6 kW that have either (1) a storage volume >2 gal(7.6L); or (2) is designed to provide outlet hot water at temperatures greater than 180°F(82°C); or (3) uses three-phase power has no efficiency standard.

-(30.77 kW) must comply with the requirements for the >105,000 Btu/h (30.77 kW) if the water heater either (1) has a storage volume >120 gal (454L); (2) is designed to provide outlet hot water at temperatures greater than 180°F (82°C); or (3) uses three-phase power.
+j.
+Gas storage water heaters with input capacity >75,000 Btu/h (21.98 kW) and ≤105,000 Btu/h (30.77 kW) must comply with the requirements for the >105,000 Btu/h (30.77 kW) if the water heater either (1) has a storage volume >120 gal (454L); (2) is designed to provide outlet hot water at temperatures greater than 180°F (82°C); or (3) uses three-phase power.